 This depends on your card.
 Some cards give you the credit every four years, while others offer the credit every five years.
 In American Express’ case, you might even get a credit every four and a half years.

-You might want the credit every four years, as you can renew your Global Entry or TSA PreCheck membership well before it expires.
+You might want the credit every four years so you can renew Global Entry or TSA PreCheck membership well before it expires.

 Here are a few cards that offer the Global Entry/TSA PreCheck statement credit, and how often you can get the credit.

 |Card||How often you get the Global Entry/TSA PreCheck credit|

 |The Platinum Card® from American Express||Global Entry credit every 4 years; TSA PreCheck credit every 4.5 years|

 |Citi Prestige® Credit Card||5 years|

 |Marriott Bonvoy Brilliant™ American Express® Card||$100 Global Entry credit every 4 years; TSA PreCheck credit every 4.5 years|

 |Bank of America® Premium Rewards® credit card||4 years|